 source), especially those with potential to impact the information technology infrastructure

-- reviews and approves System-wide information technology policies, procedures, and standards;
+- Reviews and approves System-wide information technology policies, procedures, and standard.

 committee chair assignments, and provides general structure oversight.